 Having watched those I think that even a complete beginner should be well equipped to start working with this library, given she/he understands the basics of her DAW of preference.

 The main page shows all basic functionalities and some beyond.
-Up to four sound layers can be turned on and off, and for each one there’s separate controls over emulated sound model, preset, volume, panning, pitch, cut off, MIDI channel, output, mute and solo.
-Additionally each layer contains an ARP switch, to turn the integrated arpeggiator on and off, a RAW switch, that forces a sound layer into the limitation it had in the original console, and a FX switch, to turn the integrated effects section for each layer on and off.
+Up to four sound layers can be turned on and off, and for each one there are separate controls over the emulated sound model, preset, volume, panning, pitch, cut-off, MIDI channel, output, mute, and solo.
+Additionally, each layer contains an ARP switch, to turn the integrated arpeggiator on and off, a RAW switch, that forces a sound layer into the limitation it had in the original console, and an FX switch, to turn the integrated effects section for each layer on and off.

-On the right side covers a control link, which allows to link some or all of the layer controls together.
+The right side covers a control link, which allows linking some or all of the layer controls together.
 Below that is the switch for the global effects section.
-Followed by the randomize buttons, one for each layer and one for all layers.
+Followed by the randomized buttons, one for each layer and one for all layers.
 These are quite fun to play with and can be assigned to some or all values, and yield very inspiring results, and occasionally and possible noise.

-Lastly, there is the very noticeable X/Y pad, which enables us to blend the different layers in a similar fashion as for example cinematic guitars infinity, and those of you having used an X/Y pad before know the magic this holds.
+Lastly, there is the very noticeable X/Y pad, which enables us to blend the different layers in a similar fashion as for example cinematic guitars infinity, and those of you who have used an X/Y pad before knowing the magic this holds.
 Having played with it quite a lot, I’m almost sure other parameters can also be mapped to this.
 This would easily be my favorite feature of this library if it wasn’t so packed with amazing things.

 Like I said before, the other four pages are identical, one for each sound layer, but it does get interesting in those.
 Each one has two tabs one being the sound tab, and one the arpeggiator tab.

 The sound tab is filled with options and offers extremely deep control over the sound.
-It lets us control tuning, sample offset, velocity sensitivity, pitch range, vibrato wave form, vibrato speed, vibrato depth, mapping range, filter resonance, portamento, portamento time, pitch bend range,and also contains a filter envelopes, a pitch envelope, and a volume envelope.
+It lets us control tuning, sample offset, velocity sensitivity, pitch range, vibrato waveform, vibrato speed, vibrato depth, mapping range, filter resonance, portamento, portamento time, pitch bend range, and also contains a filter envelope, a pitch envelope, and a volume envelope.
 I find it quite hard to think of anything more, I could’ve wished for here.

-Given the type of sounds were talking about here sample quality isn’t the issue, but authenticity and character is.
+Given the type of sounds we’re talking about here sample quality isn’t the issue, but authenticity and character are.
 And as far as that goes they totally nailed it.
 Looking at the sheer amount of patches, and customizability options I can’t help feeling impressed by the sheer amount of hours that must have gone into this, as is clearly reflected in the quality of this instrument.

 To me it is absolute heaven, it inspires me, and reminds me of all my favorite games from my youth.
-It also successfully closes the gap between old-school sound, and modern technology.
-With “Super Audio Cart” you can go as crossover, or as authentic as you want.
+It also successfully closes the gap between old-school sound and modern technology.
+With “Super Audio Cart” you can go as a crossover, or as authentic as you want.